yrsegal/rejuvenation-modpack/README.md

 ====================

 Libraries:
 - 0000.injection.rb
   Supports code injection mods.

 Individual mods:
 - AnaFixes.rb
   Fixes some issues with the character Ana's sprites.
 - AutoFish.rb
   Fishing requires no timing, and always succeeds if possible.
 - BetterBattleUI.rb
   Show types and stat boosts visually in battle.
 - CleanerPrismPower.rb
   Makes a Rejuvenation-exclusive ability cleaner.
 - FixBasculegionForms.rb
   Fixes Basculegion's forms on evolution.
 (Currently, female basculegion does not recieve the proper icon or stats.)
 - FixCdAName.rb
   Fixes an area name being displayed incorrectly.
 - FixNWSilvally.rb
   Fixes a field interaction with Silvally.
 - FixSuperLuck.rb
   Super Luck increases held item chances on wild pokemon, as it's supposed to.
 - FullOutfitOptions.rb
   You get full options for outfits, and they're supported a little more in cutscenes.
 This does not add sprites for them, and the only character given spritework currently for this is Ana.
 - HiddenPowerInSummary.rb
   Hidden Power, Revelation Dance, and such all display their correct type in summaries and move listings.
 - ItemRadar.rb
   The Itemfinder becomes a toggleable overlay rather than an item you have to use repeatedly.
 Also pings you when entering a map with a Zygarde Cell you haven't collected.
 - KingleriteHotfix.rb
   The Kinglerite crashes the game to pick up.
 This fixes that.
 - LabyrinthPuzzleFix.rb
   A typo in a puzzle causes it to not select the proper type of pokemon.
 - LearnPrevolutionAndEggMoves.rb
   Allows relearning anywhere for free, and also adds egg moves to that pool.
 Fixes a few alternate forms' egg move pools.
+- LureRework.rb
+  The Mirror Lure lets you run always, like it says it does.
+The Magnetic Lure becomes a toggleable key item.
 - MiningOverhaul.rb
   More items for mining!
 Nicer sprites, too.
 Also, you can keep mining after you've fully cracked the bar by spending money.
-- MirrorLureRuns.rb
-  The Mirror Lure lets you run always, like it says it does.
 - MoreSpecificGatherCube.rb
   The Gather Cube tells you how many Cells you've picked up from each region of Aevium.
 - MoveTweak.rb
   A few tweaks to moves.
 Specifically:
   - Splintered Stormshards destroys terrain, replacing it with temporary Rocky Field.
   - Cut becomes a 65/100 Steel move with high crit rate.